flowershow/flowershow-app/blog/how-to-create-content-catalogs.md

 ## Important Notes

-- The `dir` prop must be an absolute path
+- The `dir` prop must be an absolute path (in respect to your site's root directory)
 - The component won't list home (aka index) pages (`README.md` or `index.md` files)
 - Files are sorted by date (newest first) if dates are provided in frontmatter, otherwise they are sorted by title
 - The component is recursive - it will show files in subdirectories